KyraNova/KyraNova/README.md

 Hey there! 👋
 Welcome to my GitHub profile!
-I'm Kyra, a tech enthusiast who loves experimenting with code, AI, and everything in between.
+I'm Kyra or you can call me Naufal, a tech enthusiast who loves experimenting with code, AI, and everything in between.
-Here, you'll find my personal projects, open-source contributions, and maybe even some random ideas turned into code. 😆 🔧 Tech Stack & Interests
+Here, you'll find my personal projects, open-source contributions, and maybe even some random ideas turned into code. 😆

+🔧 Tech Stack & Interests
 - 💻 Programming: C++, Python
 - 🧠 AI & Machine Learning